jihadtareq/book-library-nodejs/README.md

 #### Step 5

-To run the server, you must execute the following command
+To run the server with cron job, you must execute the following command

 ```
 $ npm run dev